Skip to main content

 Routine preoperative investigations are expensive, labour intensive, and of questionable value.
 Excessive pre-operative testing may cause anxiety for patients, delays in treatment due to spurious results, and further unnecessary investigation or treatment, without changing outcomes or influencing perioperative management of the patient.
 In addition, some investigations can be associated with increased patient morbidity, for example the small dose of ionising radiation (0.2mSv) that every patient is subjected to during a chest radiograph.
 A more structured approach is therefore required.
 In general, patients who are healthy or having relatively non-invasive surgery may require few, if any, pre-operative tests.

-In the case of imaging, national guidelines agree that routine use of preoperative chest radiographs is not indicated in adult elective surgical patients, but that it may be appropriate in specific cohorts of patients.
+In the case of imaging, national guidelines and experts agree that routine use of preoperative chest radiographs is not indicated in adult elective surgical patients, but that it may be appropriate in specific cohorts of patients.
 NICE recommend that chest radiographs should not be routinely offered before elective surgery.

 Patient information